 If you prefer the traditional look of a CCD sensor, the RunCam Swift 2 Rotor Riot edition is the best camera you can buy.
 The image has more contrast and more saturated colors than the Eagle.
 It also has one of the fastest exposure algorithms I've ever seen, going from full dark to light in a fraction of a second.
 On the down-side, it has lower resolution and less detail in dark shadows and bright highlights.

-The Predator is a CMOS sensor camera, like the Eagle.
+The Sparrow is a CMOS sensor camera, like the Eagle.
 But it doesn't have the same digital artifacts that the Eagle does.
 In fact, it's got a very clear, colorful, and contrasty image.
-On the flip-side, its dynamic range is not as good as the Eagles.
-The Predator's latency is also exceptionally good.
-It's one of the lowest-latency cameras currently available (although the difference is something like 15 ms vs. 25 ms, so it's debatable whether it matters).
+On the flip-side, its dynamic range is not as good as the Eagle's.

 The Runcam Micro Swift 2 is about half the size and weight of its big brother.
 It was originally intended for micro-quadcopter builds, where it's necessary to keep weight to a minimum.
 Bu the image quality was so good that some builders of regular-sized quads started using it too!